Physics-50/Module-2/docs/week3.md

 In lab this week you will need to collect the following data:

-+ 5 measurements of $$x$$ at each of 5 different $$L$$ values (25 data points total), all measured with 1000 line/mm gratings.
++ 5 measurements of $$x$$ at each of 5 different $$L$$ values (25 data points total), all measured with a 1000 line/mm grating.
-+ a single measurement of $$x$$ in both the horizontal and vertical direction, each measured at a single $$L$$ value, from the LCD panel.
++ a single measurement of $$x$$ in both the horizontal and vertical directions, each measured at a single $$L$$ value, from the LCD panel.
 You do not need to estimate the uncertainty.
 + It is also important that you take note of the laser wavelength as specified by the manufacturer.
 It is written on the laser itself.
-You will want this for comparison and also to use for calculating the pixel spacing.
+You will want this for comparison with your experimental results.

 ## Checkpoint 3

-If you had any issues with Checkpoint 2 we recommend speaking to an instructor before completing your checkpoint this week as it is very similar.
+If you had any issues with Checkpoint 2 we recommend speaking to an instructor before completing your checkpoint this week, as it is very similar.

 You should submit the following on Gradescope:

 + The plot used to determine the wavelength of your laser.
-This plot must include the uncertainties on your data points and include a line of best fit that has been determined with a weighted fit.
+This plot must include the uncertainties on your data points and a line of best fit that has been determined with a weighted fit.
 As always, make sure to include units on your axis labels.
 You will be asked to upload this plot 3 times.
 You should upload the same plot each time.
 You do not need to write a caption.

-+ A link to a spreadsheet with your experimental data.
++ A link to your assigned spreadsheet with your experimental data and analysis.

 + The slope you obtained from your plot, including the uncertainty.
+This is an intermediate result, so you should not round.

-+ The wavelength you have determined for your laser, with uncertainty from both the 500 line/mm gratings (last week's data) and 1000 line/mm gratings (this week's data).
++ The wavelength you have determined for your laser, with uncertainty from both the 500 line/mm grating (last week's data) and 1000 line/mm grating (this week's data).
+These are final results, so they should be rounded.

-+ A 2 sentence conclusion which should answer the following question: Are your results from the two different gratings in agreement with each other and with the wavelength specified by the manufacturer (on the laser).
++ A two-sentence conclusion which should answer the following question: Are your results from the two different gratings in agreement with each other and with the wavelength specified by the manufacturer (on the laser)?

 + An estimate of the pixel spacing for the LCD screen.
-It is only an estimate, please make use of the wavelength written on the laser itself and not your experimental value for this estimate.
 You do not need to estimate the uncertainty.

 ## Mini-questions: